Dec. 3, 2023

 - There is no “double dipping” between the marathon and the relay.
 Runners must chose one event or the other.

 - All teams will have their race day photos and video audited, any team that consists of only one runner running the full marathon distance will be disqualified.
-The relay is intended for 2-, 3-, or 4-person teams ONLY!
+The relay is intended for 2-person teams ONLY!

 Please visit the CIM Event Rules page for additional information.